kermitt2/article_dataset_builder/Readme.md

 As [biblio-glutton](https://github.com/kermitt2/biblio-glutton) is using dataset dumps, there is a gap of several months in term of bibliographical data freshness.
 So, complementary, the [CrossRef web API](https://github.com/CrossRef/rest-api-doc) and [Unpaywall API](https://unpaywall.org/products/api) services are used to cover the gap.
 For these two services, you need to indicate your email in the config file (`config.json`) to follow the etiquette policy of these two services.

 An important parameter in the `config.json` file is the number of parallel document processing that is allowed, this is specified by the attribute `batch_size`, default value being `10` (so 10 documents max downloaded in parallel with distinct threads/workers and processed by Grobid in parallel).
 You can set this number according to your available number of threads.
+Be careful that parallel download from the same source might be blocked or might result in black-listing for some OA publisher sites, so it might be better to keep `batch_size` low.

 These tools requires Java 8 or more.